Welcome to the English Department at Ferny Grove State High School.

 Debating is a great way for students to develop their abilities in reasoned argument and public speaking.
 In addition, debating builds self-confidence and promotes teamwork.

 Students who commit to interschool debating work with their team and team coach to prepare debates on a variety of topics.
-Debates take place on Wednesday nights and the initial heats involve each team debating against other Brisbane schools four times.
+Debates take place on Wednesday or Thursday nights and the initial heats involve each team debating against other Brisbane schools four times.
 Teams which win three or four of their initial debates progress to the preliminary finals and finals rounds.